gamell/resume/src/markdowns/professional-experience.md

 ## Professional Experience

-### **Staff Engineer** at **LinkedIn** in San Francisco, May 2017 - present
+### **Staff Software Engineer** at **LinkedIn** in San Francisco, May 2017 - present
 #### LinkedIn is the largest professional network site with more then 500M AU

-Decided to become an IC again to focus on my tech skills by joining the front-end team in charge of building the portal for the advertisers to setup and manage their advertising campaigns within LinkedIn.
+Went back to being an Individual Contributor to focus on my tech skills by joining the front-end team in charge of building the portal to setup and manage advertising campaigns within LinkedIn.

-- Lead a project to migrate existing integration tests to a new and better custom-built framework based on stubs and Selenium.
+- Lead a project to migrate existing **integration tests** to a new and better custom-built framework built with `Scala`, `Java` and `Selenium`.
-- On-boarded dozens of engineers onto the new framework by holding sessions, extensive pairing and code reviewing.
+- On-boarded dozens of engineers onto the new framework by holding on-boarding sessions, extensive **code pairing and code reviewing**.
-- Mentored numerous team members
+- **Mentored** numerous team members
--
+- Owned the **CI/CD pipeline** and increased its quality and reliability.
-- Owned the CI/CD pipeline and increased its quality and reliability.
+- Assumed the **Tech Lead role** in a big migration project for the app's UI to `Ember`.
+The role entailed **being the point person** for that part of the project, **translating product requirements** into actionable tasks, **planning and estimation**, helping with **technical designs** and making sure our **quality standards** are upheld in the code.

 ### **Engineering Manager** at **Expedia** in San Francisco, Jul 2015 - May 2017
 #### Expedia is one of the world's largest Online Travel Agent (OTA)